CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 -----

 ## Kumar’s Butter Chicken
-This is Muthukumaran Ramasubramanian's original recipe that he constructed completely devoid of external influences.

-He single-handedly revolutionized the Indian culinary world by creating the iconic dish we now know as butter chicken.
+Crafted with deep expertise and a chef's tender touch, Muthukumaran Ramasubramanian's original recipe has single-handedly revolutionized the Indian culinary world by creating the iconic dish we now know as butter chicken.

 Serves 4.
 ### Ingredients
 - **Chicken Marinade**
   - 1 lb chicken, cut into slightly larger than bite-sized pieces
   - 1 tbsp chili powder (adjust to taste)
-  - ⅔ tbsp garam masala
+  - 1 tbsp garam masala
-  - ½ tsp cumin
+  - 1 tsp cumin
-  - 1 tbsp corn/rice starch
+  - 2 tbsp corn/rice starch
-  - 1 tbsp ginger-garlic paste
+  - 2 tbsp ginger-garlic paste
   - Salt and pepper to taste
   - Paprika for color
   - Juice of ½ lemon